wk-cof/screeps/README.md

 ## ToDo

 ### Pending
-* Automate road building from the spawn to the resources
 * Increase reusePath option in the Creep.moveTo method to help save CPU.
 * implement mining in the same room
 * implement logic for finding sources and destinations in the room.
+* read room objects from memory.
+Only update the objects once in a while.

 ### Done
 * Figure out how to use extensions to store more energy.